 Since October 2004, we have operated an independent motorcycle recycling system in cooperation with three other motorcycle manufacturers and 12 importers in Japan.
-In fiscal 2011, we achieved a recycling rate of 89.1%.
-From October 2011, we plan to eliminate the user burden of recycling costs.
+In fiscal 2012, we achieved a recycling rate of 92.9%.
+From October 2011, the user burden of recycling costs has become completely free of charge.
 For new-model motorcycles, we emphasize environmentally conscious designs highlighting reduced materials and more recycling, right from the development phase.
-We conduct preliminary evaluations of efforts related to the three Rs-

-reduce, reuse and recycle-before commencing design, prototyping, and mass-production phases.
+We conduct preliminary evaluations of efforts related to the 3Rs-reduce, reuse and recycle-before commencing design, prototyping, and mass-production phases.
 In particular, we seek to increase recyclability through greater use of materials that are easy to recycle and have achieved a potential recycling rate exceeding 90% on every model, with most models exceeding 95%.
 This potential recycling rate was calculated based on The Guidelines for Definition and Calculation Method on the Recyclability Rate for New Vehicles (1998 JAMA).